Jeffrey Vandersay: International career

 In January 2025, he was named in Sri Lanka's test squad for their two-match test series against Australia.
 He also made a comeback return to test cricket after an hiatus almost three years when he was included in the first test match against Australia on 29 January 2025.
 During Australia' first innings, under scorching sun, he alongside his spin compatriots Prabath Jayasuriya and Nishan Peiris bowled a marathon spell of overs combining a record total of 139 overs and out of which Vandersay bowled a total of 38 overs.
 He conceded 182 runs during the marathon spell of 38 overs with a slightly expensive economy rate of 4.79 and picked up three wickets which included priced scalps of Marnus Labuschagne, Steve Smith and Beau Webster.
 He scored his maiden half-century in test cricket when he smashed a quickfire swashbuckling 53 runs off 47 deliveries during Sri Lanka's follow-on reply to Australia's grand first innings scorecard of 654/6, with an impressive strike rate of 112.77 and the innings included a flurry of boundaries including seven fours and two sixes.
 He also eventually top-scored for Sri Lanka in the second innings especially when Sri Lanka was asked to follow-on by Australia.
-He also became the first Sri Lankan batter batting at number nine or lower to score an half-century in an innings of a test match against Australia.
+He also became the first Sri Lankan batter batting at number nine or lower to score a half-century in an innings of a test match against Australia.